 Videos and B2B marketing?

-In the age of TV and early internet, video content was almost exclusively a mass media tool.
+In the age of TV and early internet, video content was almost exclusively a mass media tool for consumer marketing.
 The one never to be used in B2B marketing.
 This mindset has lasted well over a decade even after the dawn of Youtube.

 Today, however, B2B market demographic is no longer biased towards video content.
 In fact, a Google/Millward Brown Digital research shows that almost half of B2B researchers are now millennials (18-34 years old), who are constantly watching on-demand videos.

-It should then come as no surprise that 70% of B2B marketers use video content and 82% have noted positive results.
+It shouldn’t come as a surprise then that 70% of B2B marketers use video content and 82% have noted positive results.

 Statistics prove that B2B video isn’t something to be ignored – it’s an essential piece of the content marketing puzzle and should be a top priority for your company in 2019.